ShaileshRawat1403/sans_serif_sentiments/ai-handbook/00-foundations/flavor-and-function.md

 ***

-### Q2: What if I don’t have a stat or story for the Evidence step?
+### Q2: What if I dont have a stat or story for the Evidence step?

 You don’t always need a stat.\
 “Evidence” can also be: